 This is a 2 hour and 30 minute exam at the end of the course.
 Questions will be based on the pre-released material that the students will have been studying throughout year 11, and their devised piece of coursework.
-The pre-released material comprises of 2 extracts from a repertoire script.
+The pre-released material is extracts from two different published plays.

-In the exam students will answer both short and long questions on these materials focusing on areas such as characterisation, design, use of props, and delivery.
+In the exam students answer both short and long questions on these materials focusing on areas such as characterisation, design, use of props, and delivery.